 This article takes an overview of Dash, the 80 most valuable digital asset, its core areas of business, and - most importantly for prospective investors - the pros and cons which can help answer the question: Should You Buy Dash?

 Dash has performed extremely well and brought huge gains to investors ever since it hit the market charts in February 2014.
-While 2020 was tagged as the year of pandemic, 2021 has been tagged as the year of cryptocurrency gains for investors.
-Dash benefitted from the crypto boom and returned an impressive 158.80% for investors.
+While 2020 was tagged as the year of pandemic, 2021 was tagged as the year of cryptocurrency gains for investors.
+Dash benefitted from the crypto boom and returned an impressive 50% for investors in 2021.
 Unfortunately, the cryptocurrency has failed to regain its all-time high recorded in 2017.

 For a cryptocurrency that is tagged as one of the major altcoins along with Litecoin (LTC), several analysts have reservations about its trading price.
 Such reservations revolve around why DASH is not trading in the price range of Ethereum.
 Others cannot believe that newcomers such as Binance Coin (BNB) and tradable tokens such as Maker (MKR) and Yearn Finance have higher prices.

 As one of the oldest cryptocurrencies out there, for experienced traders and investors, it is difficult to see Ethereum, a relatively younger cryptocurrency, surpass Dash.
 ETH is currently not only the second largest cryptocurrency.
-It is also the second most popular after Bitcoin .
-Dash has a Year-To-Date high of $410.09.
+It is also the second most popular after Bitcoin.

 With the whole cryptocurrency market struggling to gain acceptance, Dash, unlike other altcoins, has gained strong usage and appeal in Latin America.
 According to a report by German news website, DER SPIEGEL, Dash is the most popular cryptocurrency in Venezuela.